aws-geospatial/amazon-location-migration/CONTRIBUTING.md

 ## Running Examples

-Once you have built the migration adapter in your development environment, there are several examples under the `<root>/examples` folder that you can run locally with the built migration adapter.
+Once you have built the migration SDK in your development environment, there are several examples under the `<root>/examples` folder that you can run locally with the built migration SDK.

 The examples are generated from templates that have placeholder values for your resources (e.g. API keys, map name, place index, etc...).
 You will need to fill out an `examples/config.json` file with your specific values.